esantini/Censor_Whatsapp_Images/README.md

 You may censor 1 or more persons' images in each group or all of them at once.

-To use the script put it in tamperMonkey's scripts or run it in the console
+To use the script put it in TamperMonkey's scripts or run it in the console

 Configuration variables are at the top, you may edit these: